Search sheldonbrown.com and sheldonbrown.org

 Have a new set of bearing balls on hand.
 They are sold at bicycle shops and over the Internet.
 Get a couple of spares in case you lose some -- they can be elusive little devils.
 It is hardly worth the trouble to rebuild a hub without new bearing balls.
 Most front hubs take 10 three-sixteenth-inch balls per side.
 (Exception: Campagnolo Record, Nuovo Record and Super Record take 7/32 inch balls.)
 Almost all rear hubs take nine 1/4 inch balls per side.

 Newer Shimano hubs have rubber dustcaps which you must pop off before you can do any further disassembly.
 Otherwise, your first step is to loosen one locknut.

 There is an additional complication when you are working on a freewheel rear hub, because the freewheel block gets in the way.
 If you have the necessary tools (a freewheel puller to fit your brand of freewheel and a sturdy vise mounted on a solid workbench, or large -- additional advice is in the article on freewheels), the easiest approach is to remove the freewheel first.
 If this is not possible, you can do the job without removing the freewheel.
 Remove the locknut and cone on the left side of the hub and pull the axle out from the right side.
 You will just be able to get at the right bearing cup through the center of the freewheel.

-On a cassette Freehub, the right-side bearing is more accessible, but it is easier to clean out the right-side bearing if you remove the sprockets first.
+On a cassette Freehub, the right-side bearing is more accessible, but it is easier to clean out the right-side bearing if you remove the lockring first.
 Instructions are in my article on cassettes.